elioamicarelli/about-insiders-analytics/index.md

 # **Analyses Details**

-This section describes the different types of analysis [published on Insiders Analytics @insidersanalyt1](https://twitter.com/insidersanalyt1).
+This section describes the different types of analysis [published on Twitter by Insiders Analytics](https://twitter.com/insidersanalyt1).

 ## Daily Reports